Facucuervo87/recon-service/README.md

 To start the context of mongo db and django web server:

-change the username and the projectname on ```.env``` file to take the right db and collection, then run docker-compose
+change the username and the projectname on ```/recon/.env``` file to take the right db and collection, then run docker-compose

 ```sudo docker-compose -f recon.yml up```